thebkv/bkv/ruth01.md

 **MSFR:** The name Naomi gives herself when she returns to Bethlehem.

-**BKV:** Mara describes Naomi's interpretation of what has happened to her.

-It is not the name the narrator begins using for her.

-The book continues to call her Naomi.

-That distinction is worth preserving.

-Naomi says:

-**Mara.**

-The story continues:

-**Naomi.**

-Her bitterness is real.

-It does not receive authority to rename the entire future.
+**BKV:** Mara accurately expresses Naomi's present experience, but the narrator continues calling her Naomi.
+Her pain names a stage of the journey rather than the ending of the story.

 ---

 ### Mahlon — מַחְלוֹן

-**Meaning:** Traditionally associated with sickness or weakness, though the derivation should be treated cautiously.
+**Meaning:** Traditionally associated with sickness or weakness; derivation uncertain.

-**MSFR:** Son of Naomi and Elimelech, husband of Ruth, whose death leaves Ruth widowed.
+**MSFR:** Son of Elimelech and Naomi and husband of Ruth.
+His death leaves Ruth widowed and contributes to the threatened family line addressed later by redemption.

-**BKV:** His primary importance is functional.
-His death creates the threatened line and inheritance that later redemption addresses.

 ---

 ### Chilion — כִּלְיוֹן

-**Meaning:** Traditionally associated with failing, wasting, or coming to an end.
+**Meaning:** Traditionally associated with failing, wasting, or coming to an end; caution is appropriate.

-**MSFR:** Naomi and Elimelech's other son, who also dies in Moab.
+**MSFR:** Elimelech and Naomi's other son, whose death further empties the household.

-**BKV:** The actual death supplies all the architecture required.
-The name does not need to be turned into a symbolic prediction.

 ---

 ### Orpah — עָרְפָּה

 **Meaning:** Uncertain.
-Traditional connections with neck or turning the back should not control the reading.

-**MSFR:** Naomi's Moabite daughter-in-law who loves her, begins the journey, and eventually accepts Naomi's instruction to return.
+**MSFR:** Naomi's Moabite daughter-in-law who begins the journey, grieves the separation, and eventually accepts Naomi's instruction to return.

-**BKV:** Orpah makes Ruth's cleaving visible by providing the alternative path.
-She should not be made into a figure of evil merely because she returns.
+**BKV:** Orpah provides the reasonable alternative that makes Ruth's cleaving visible.
+Her return should not be turned into evidence of moral failure.

 ---

 ### Ruth — רוּת

-**Meaning:** Often associated traditionally with friendship or companionship; the precise derivation is uncertain.
+**Meaning:** Traditionally associated with friendship or companionship; exact derivation uncertain.

 **MSFR:** Moabite widow who refuses separation from Naomi, cleaves to her, chooses her people and God, and enters Bethlehem with her.

-**BKV:** Ruth's function is already powerful without depending upon her name's uncertain etymology.

-She is the one who **cleaves**.
+**BKV:** Ruth's function is stronger than any uncertain etymology.
+She is the one who chooses belonging before she knows what that belonging will give her.

-Her first great act is not receiving.

-It is choosing.

 ---

 ## The Chapter in One Movement

-Ruth 1 begins with famine.
+Ruth 1 begins when famine drives a household away from Bethlehem.

-There is no bread in Bethlehem.

-So Elimelech takes his household into Moab.

-Then the household collapses.

-Elimelech dies.

-Mahlon dies.

-Chilion dies.

-Naomi is left with Ruth and Orpah.
+In Moab, the problem becomes much deeper than hunger.
+Elimelech dies, then Mahlon and Chilion die, leaving Naomi with the loss of the family structure and future she once knew.

-Then Naomi hears something from home:
+Then Naomi hears that bread has returned to Bethlehem.

-**the LORD has visited His people.**

-There is bread again.

-So she rises.

-The road reverses.

-Naomi begins moving back toward Bethlehem.

-Orpah and Ruth begin with her.

-Naomi releases them both.

-Orpah returns.

-Ruth cleaves.

-And on the road between Moab and Bethlehem, Ruth makes the decision that will govern everything that follows:
+She rises and begins going home.

+On the road, Naomi releases Ruth and Orpah from any obligation to follow her.
+Orpah returns, while Ruth cleaves to Naomi and chooses a future she cannot yet see:

 > “thy people shall be my people, and thy God my God.”

-Then the two women walk into Bethlehem.
+The two women arrive in Bethlehem carrying very different experiences of the same journey.
+Ruth has entered a new people.
+Naomi has returned to an old home that no longer feels like the home she left.

-Naomi looks at herself and sees what Moab took.
+Naomi calls herself Mara.

-She says:

-**Do not call me Pleasant.**

-**Call me Bitter.**

-She says:

-> “I went out full, and the LORD hath brought me home again empty.”
+She says she has come back empty.

-And then the narrator gives us the final image.
+Then the narrator gives the final piece of information:

-They have arrived:

-> “in the beginning of barley harvest.”
+> “they came to Bethlehem in the beginning of barley harvest.”

 That is Ruth 1: